greenelab/deep-review/sections/03_categorize.md

 subsequent fine tuning [@tag:Dhungel2016_mamm].
 Adaptation to the medical image domain can further improved by combining in the latter approach with other machine learning techniques, for example, as a cascade of deep learning and random forest models [@tag:Dhungel2017_mamm_min_interv].
-Geras et al.
-[@tag:Geras2017_multiview_mamm] showed that both having larger dataset and and using multi-view network architecture help to improve classification performance.
+Using larger dataset of around 45,000 images, Kooi et al. [@tag:Kooi2016_mamm_lesions] demonstrated that deep neural networks can outperform the traditional CAD system at low sensitivity and perform comparably at high sensitivity.
+They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
+Similarly, Geras et al. [@tag:Geras2017_multiview_mamm] showed that both having larger dataset and using multi-view network architecture help to improve classification performance.
 The presence of a publicly available large bank of well-annotated mammography images would aid in the application of deep neural networks to this area and shift research focus from model generalization to effective processing of large image sets.
+Deep network pre-trained on large annotated mammogram set can be helpful for related tasks that do not have as much data using transfer learning [@tag:Kooi2017_mamm_tl].
 Though this strategy has not yet been employed in this domain, large collections of unlabeled images might first be used in an unsupervised context to construct high-quality feature detectors.
 Then the small number of labeled examples could be used for subsequent training.
 Similar strategies have been employed for EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].

 In addition to radiographic images, histology slides are also being analyzed with deep learning approaches.
 Ciresan et al. [@tag:Ciresan2013_mitosis]